-“While benzodiazepines have their place in treatment, they have been over prescribed especially in the elderly population and many patients have a hard time tapering off them,” said Olivera Bogunovic, MD, medical director of Ambulatory Services and head of the benzodiazepine withdrawal program within the Substance Use Disorders Division at McLean Hospital.
+“While benzodiazepines have their place in treatment, they have been over prescribed especially in the elderly population and many patients have a hard time tapering off them,” said Olivera Bogunovic, MD, medical director of Ambulatory Services and head of the benzodiazepine withdrawal program within the Division of Alcohol, Drugs, and Addiction at McLean Hospital.
 “With very rapid inpatient tapering, the relapse rate can be as high as 50%.”

 Dr. Bogunovic’s benzodiazepine withdrawal program uses a safe and slow taper process with psychiatric support, individualized to each patient.
 It starts with a full assessment of the patient’s condition and current withdrawal symptoms.